varigence/docs/bimlflex/user-guide/linked-service-adf-azure-mysql.md

 A connection to an Azure MySQL linked service requires a Connection String.
 The required properties for the Connection String are Server Name, Database Name, User Name, and Password.
 The Linked Service connection form will provide text boxes for these values and will use them to construct the connections string.

+> [!TIP]
-Azure Key Vault can be used in place of manually entering Connection String details.
+> It is suggested that Azure Key Vault be used in place of manually entering Connection String details.

 #### User Name